 Its name is derived from specialized scales that the snake rubs together when giving warning.
 Their rasping sound is something akin to a rattlesnake’s rattle.
 However, because it’s mostly nocturnal, you may hear it but you won’t know where the creature is until it’s too late.

 Saw-scaled vipers are distinguished by their extremely bad tempers and by their highly complex and lethal venom.
 It’s a brew of hemotoxins, neurotoxins, cytotoxins, and cardiotoxins, which attack the heart.
 Not only is it a complex venom, but it varies greatly from region to region, and one type of antivenin does not fit all.
 So, getting to the hospital and getting antivenin may do you no good at all, or it may actually increase the lethality of what the snake gave you.
 And even if it stops the hemorrhaging it will not prevent the massive tissue destruction that follows.

-That’s my phone booth list, and it occurs to me as I write this that if I were compiling it 10 years from now, very few people would know what a phone booth is.
+That’s my phone-booth list on the deadliest snake species.
+It occurs to me as I write this that if I were compiling it 10 years from now, very few people would know what a phone booth is.

-And, since this is a blog about guns, it’s more or less natural to go into the question of snake shooting.
+And, since I am a gun writer by trade, it’s more or less natural for me to go into the question of snake shooting.
 Part of the Code of the West dictated that you kill every snake you see, because if you got it, it couldn’t get you.
 Now, however, this is actually illegal in some places.

 Like gun laws, the rules protecting snakes vary wildly from place to place and species to species.
 In some areas, it’s illegal to “disturb” an Eastern Diamondback.
 The law does not state was “disturb” means.
 In some cases, depending on your anti-snake transgressions, you can be put in jail, or fined $25,000, or the carp cops will simply beat you to death on the spot.